-Mezzo soprano Lauren McNeese’s colorful, resonant voice and beautiful stage presence have established her as a sought-out artist in the leading lyric mezzo soprano repertoire.
+Mezzo-soprano Lauren McNeese’s colorful, resonant voice and beautiful stage presence have established her as a sought-out artist in the leading lyric mezzo-soprano repertoire.
 Opera News wrote of her portrayal of Dorabella at Lyric Opera of Chicago, “she has one of those distinctive timbres recognizable six miles away in the dark…with a sparkling quality.”
-The 2017-2018 season sees her return to Opera in Concert as Hélène in Emmanuel Chabrier’s charming one act opera, Une education manqué, as well as her return to the San Francisco Opera where she will be appearing as Wellgunde and Rossweisse in Der Ring des Nibelungen conducted by Donald Runnicles.
+The 2017-2018 season saw her return to Opera in Concert as Hélène in Emmanuel Chabrier’s charming one act opera, Une education manqué, as well as her return to the San Francisco Opera where she will be appearing as Wellgunde and Rossweisse in Der Ring des Nibelungen conducted by Donald Runnicles.

 In the 2010-2011 season Lauren McNeese made her role debut as Hansel in Hansel and Gretel with Intermountain Opera followed by her return to Michigan Opera Theater as Cherubino in Le nozze di Figaro.
 Dr. McNeese also appeared at the San Francisco Opera as Wellgunde and Rossweisse in the critically acclaimed production of Der Ring des Nibelungen directed by Francesca Zambello and conducted by Donald Runnicles.
 During the fall of 2010 Dr. McNeese made her debut with the Los Angeles Philharmonic as the mezzo soloist in the dramatic symphony Roméo et Juliette by Hector Berlioz conducted by Charles Dutoit.
 In the 2009-2010 season she appeared with the Ravinia Festival as Cherubino in Le nozze di Figaro, made her Pittsburgh Symphony debut as the mezzo soloist in Mozart’s Requiem under the baton of Manfred Honeck and appeared with the LA Opera as Wellgunde in Der Ring des Nibelungen conducted by James Conlon.

-A graduate of the Patrick G. and Shirley Ryan Opera Center, Dr. McNeese has been seen on the Lyric Opera stage as Dorabella in Cosi fan tutte conducted by Sir Andrew Davis, Cherubino in Le nozze di Figaro, Siébel in Faust, Wellgunde and Rossweisse in Der Ring des Nibelungen, Zweite Dame in Die Zauberflöte, Lapak the dog in The Cunning Little Vixen, Edith in The Pirates of Penzance, Flora in La Traviata and Myrtale in Thaïs.
-She has also appeared with the LA Opera as Zerlina in Don Giovanni, Wellgunde in Das Rheingold, Karolka in Jenůfa, La Ciesca in Gianni Schicchi directed by Woody Allen, Tebaldo in Don Carlos and Javotte in Manon conducted by Plácido Domingo.
+A graduate of the Patrick G. and Shirley Ryan Opera Center, Dr. McNeese has been seen on the Lyric Opera stage as Dorabella in Cosí fan tutte conducted by Sir Andrew Davis, Cherubino in Le nozze di Figaro, Siébel in Faust, Wellgunde and Rossweisse in Der Ring des Nibelungen, Zweite Dame in Die Zauberflöte, Lapak the dog in The Cunning Little Vixen, Edith in The Pirates of Penzance, Flora in La traviata and Myrtale in Thaïs.
+She has also appeared with LA Opera as Zerlina in Don Giovanni, Wellgunde in Das Rheingold, Karolka in Jenůfa, La Ciesca in Gianni Schicchi directed by Woody Allen, Tebaldo in Don Carlos and Javotte in Manon conducted by Plácido Domingo.